-A routine re-key after revocation is not supported.
-After a Certificate has been revoked, the Subscriber is required to go through the initial registration process described under Section 3.2 in this CP to obtain a new Certificate.
+A routine re-key after revocation is not permitted.
+After a Certificate has been revoked, the Subscriber shall be required to go through the initial registration process described under Section 3.2 in this CP to obtain a new Certificate.